Clinton-Davis/focus_fitness/README.md

 - [TinyPNG](https://tinypng.com/) ~ A smart lossy compression technique to reduce the file size of your PNG files.
 - [Google Fonts](https://fonts.google.com/) ~ A library free licensed font families, an interactive web directory for browsing the library.
 - [CSSMatric](https://cssmatic.com/) ~ Automatically generates the code and shows you the effects in real time.

 ---

 [Back to Top](#table-of-contents)

 ## Features

-- **Registration:**
-  Anyone can register to use Chow.
-Email, username and password are required.

-- **Password Encryption:**
-  Users passwords are secure as they are not stored in the database, We use a Python library called [Bcrypt](https://bcrypt-generator.com/) to encrypt the password.
-We store only the encrypted password.
-Even if the database gets hacked, the password can not be stolen.

-- **No Duplicate users:**
-  We use the email address to check users' login, as emails by nature are unique.

-- **Dynamic login/logout menu items:**
-  In the navigation header and footer the menu item login and logout changes dynamically if a user is logged in, or out.

-- **Footer login:**
-  There is a handy login section in the footer.
-That is also dynamically hidden if the user is logged in.

-- **User Only CRUD:**

-  - Only a logged-in user may upload a new recipe.

-  - Only the user that has uploaded the recipe may edit or delete it, and this is done by:

-    - Checking to see if the logged in username is the same as the username that is added to the recipe when uploaded.
-    - Hiding the 'Delete' and 'Edit' button if the usernames don't match.

-- **Category Select Button:**
-  Lets the user narrow down the list of recipes to browse from.

-- **Search Bar:**
-  We implemented the search bar to help users pinpoint a recipe they are looking for.
-The search bar searches for a word or a sentence in the name of the recipe.
-If there are multiple results, a list of all results are shone.

 ### Future Features

-- **A user profile page:** A profile section for the users.
-- **A star rating system:** To be able to sort the recipes from best down.
-- **A comments section in the recipes:** A comment section to leave advice or ideas to future users.
-- **A users favourite section:** To tag a recipe as favourite so the users may keep a list of all the recipes they enjoyed the most, to keep in their profile.
-- **A cloud-based image library:** The user may upload their own images.
-That gets stored in the cloud-based library.
-That optimizes the images and will speed up the loading time.

 ---

 [Back to Top](#table-of-contents)

 ## Testing

-- The first phase of testing is a step by step basis.
-As I implemented a new code, I would run the app on my localhost with the debugger on.
-If any of the Flask routes did not work, the debugger would catch them.

-- If the routes are loaded, I tested them on Chrome and Firefox Developer Tools.

-- I tested HTML with W3 Validator.
-I got an illegal character from [Jinja2](https://jinja.palletsprojects.com/en/2.11.x/) templates.
-They are acceptable errors as Flask needs the templates to connect throughout the site.

-- I tested CSS with W3 CSS Validator.
-I only got errors with CSS Variables.
-The reason I use variables in the `:root`, is if the client needs to change a 'Font' or a 'Background colour', We only have to change it in one place, the `:root`, that changes it everywhere on the site.
-- These errors are an ongoing issue with W3, They are valid, but not recognised by W3. '[CSS variables ("custom properties"), a widely supported and crucial feature.CSS-Validator issues 111](https://github.com/w3c/css-validator/issues/111)'

-- After the [jQuery](https://code.jquery.com/) was completed, I ran through the code to make sure it was working.

-- I tested all the links to make sure they worked as intended.

-- I tested the CRUD capabilities to make sure they all worked.

-- I tested the registration and login route.

-- I tested the 'Contact Us' link to ensure the correct email and subject are preloaded into the user email client.

-- I tested the forms for form validation, making sure it displayed the Error message if input fields do not meet criteria.

-- I sent it to the Slack community for feedback.

 - I ran the application through [Website Responsive Testing](https://responsivetesttool.com) to make sure it is responsive.
 Below is a list of devices:

  <details>